SAP/jenkins-library/documentation/docs/scenarios/gCTS_Scenario.md

 # Set up a Pipeline-Based ABAP Development and Testing Process Using Git-Enabled Change and Transport System.

-For current information about gCTS, see SAP Note [Central Note for Git-enabled Change and Transport System (gCTS)](https://launchpad.support.sap.com/#/notes/2821718)

 ## Introduction

 [Git-enabled Change & Transport System (gCTS)](https://help.sap.com/viewer/4a368c163b08418890a406d413933ba7/latest/en-US/f319b168e87e42149e25e13c08d002b9.html) enables you to manage your ABAP change and transport management processes using Git as an external version management system.
 It allows you to set up continuous integration processes for ABAP development.
+For current information about gCTS, see SAP Note [2821718 - Central Note for Git-enabled Change and Transport System (gCTS)](https://launchpad.support.sap.com/#/notes/2821718).

 This scenario explains how to use a pipeline to deploy a commit to a test system, and execute [ABAP unit tests](https://help.sap.com/viewer/ba879a6e2ea04d9bb94c7ccd7cdac446/latest/en-US/491cfd8926bc14cde10000000a42189b.html) and [ATC (ABAP Test Cockpit)](https://help.sap.com/viewer/ba879a6e2ea04d9bb94c7ccd7cdac446/latest/en-US/62c41ad841554516bb06fb3620540e47.html) checks in the test system.
 For each new commit that arrives in the remote repository, the pipeline executes the following Piper steps in the test system: